Poland–Ukraine relations: 2015–2021

+2022–present

 In response to the Russian military buildup near Ukraine, on 31 January 2022, Poland announced the decision to supply Ukraine with weapons, ammunition, as well as humanitarian aid, given the threat of a Russian invasion of Ukraine.
 On 17 February 2022 the British–Polish–Ukrainian trilateral pact was announced.
 On 23 February 2022, in response to Russia's escalation of tensions and recognition of the separatist Donetsk People's Republic and Luhansk People's Republic in Russian-occupied eastern Ukraine, Polish President Andrzej Duda visited Kyiv along with the President of Lithuania, and they jointly declared solidarity and support for Ukraine, and called for international sanctions against Russia.
 On 24 February 2022, the day of the Russian invasion of Ukraine, the Sejm (Polish parliament) adopted by acclamation a resolution condemning the Russian invasion.
 Poland immediately set up nine reception points to receive civilian refugees from Ukraine.
 During the war in 2022, Poland became the second largest weapons supplier to Ukraine, with the weapons' total value exceeding $1.6 billion (as of 24 May 2022).
 Provided weapons include missiles, grenade launchers, rifles, drones, tanks, RPGs and ammunition.
-Continued Polish support for Ukraine in the early 2022 has led to significant improvement in Polish-Ukraine relations.
+Continued Polish support for Ukraine in early 2022 has led to significant improvement in Polish-Ukraine relations.

-On June 1, 2022, the first bilateral intergovernmental consultations took place in Kyiv.
+On 1 June 2022, the first bilateral intergovernmental consultations took place in Kyiv.

+On 20 September 2023, Polish Prime Minister Mateusz Morawiecki announced that Poland would not supply weapons to Ukraine other than those previously agreed, amid tensions between the two countries over the Polish import ban on Ukrainian grain after cheap Ukrainian grain which was meant to be exported through Poland ended up being sold in Polish markets.
+After Ukrainian President Volodymyr Zelensky targeted Poland in his speech in the United Nations’ general assembly, accusing Poland of making a 'political theater' out of grain, Morawiecki warned President Zelensky to never “insult Poles again."

+On 6 November 2023, several dozen owners of Polish transport companies blocked three major Poland–Ukraine border crossings to protest claimed unfair competition from Ukrainian transport companies.
+A temporary wartime EU agreement allowed Ukrainian trucks to deliver and collect to and from the EU without the usual permits.
+On 19 November, about 3,000 mostly Ukrainian trucks were stuck, parked up to 30 km from the crossings.
+Waiting time for trucks to cross the border was about one week.
+On 27 November, the blockade was extended to a fourth crossing.
+By February 2024, the blockade had expanded to all major crossings including railways, and protestors had spilt some grain onto the ground from train transport.
+The blockade had become a crisis.
+On 27 February 2024, about 10,000 farmers marched in Warsaw demanding a ban on food imports from Ukraine.

+In April 2024, the Polish government offered to repatriate Ukrainian men of military age living in Poland to Ukraine to be drafted into the Ukrainian army.
+It is estimated that there are about 300–400,000 Ukrainian men living in Poland.